tnakazato/priism/README.md

 In addition to the dependency on PRIISM, there are several prerequisites from Sakura and sparseimaging libraries.
-Sakura depends on FFTW3 and Eigen3 while sparseimaging depends on FFTW3 and OpenBLAS.
+Sakura depends on FFTW3 and Eigen3 while sparseimaging depends on FFTW3.
 These libraries should be available.
 More importantly, PRIISM requires C++ compiler that supports C++11 features since Sakura utilizes various C++11 features in its implementation.